Figured You Out

 "Figured You Out" is a song by Canadian rock band Nickelback.
 It was released on November 3, 2003, as the second single from the group's fourth studio album, The Long Road (2003).
+The song spent 13 weeks at number one on the US Billboard Mainstream Rock Tracks chart, ending 2004 as the number-one mainstream rock song.
+Worldwide, the single peaked at number 10 in Australia and number 27 on the Canadian Radio & Records Rock Top 30 chart.